 - 1 15.5-oz can cannellini beans, rinsed and drained

 - Half a bunch escarole

-Add olive oil to a large pot set over medium to medium-high heat.
-Once heated, add chopped onion and cook for 2-3 minutes.
+- Add olive oil to a large pot set over medium to medium-high heat.
+Once heated, add diced onion and cook for 2-3 minutes.
 Add garlic, salt, and pepper, and cook for another 2-3 minutes.

 - Add cubed potato and saute for 1-2 minutes.
 Pour in 2 cups of the broth and let simmer and cook for 7-8 minutes.

 - Add rinsed and drained cannellini beans and cook for 3-4 minutes.
 At this point remove the pot from the heat.
 Blend contents of pot well with an immersion blender, or carefully transfer everything to a blender and blend until smooth.
 Transfer pureed soup mixture back to the pot, and set the pot back on the stove over medium heat.